uloya1234/TheTutorHub-Website/README.md

 # TheTutorHub-Website
-Feature-Rich & Professional (Best for an "About" or "Technology" Page) Empowering Education with Local AI Intelligence at TheTutorHub.org

-At TheTutorHub.org, we believe that personalized learning should be intuitive, lightning-fast, and entirely secure.
-That is why we have integrated an advanced, on-device local AI model directly into our web platform using cutting-edge WebGPU technology.
-Unlike traditional educational tools that route sensitive student data through external cloud servers, our platform leverages the raw power of the student's or tutor's own device hardware.
-By running the AI natively in the browser via WebGPU, we eliminate server latency, ensuring instant, real-time responses to help students work through difficult math equations, brainstorm essay outlines, or check homework concepts without a single millisecond of lag.
+Feature-Rich & Professional (Best for an "About" or "Technology" Page) Empowering Education with Local AI Intelligence at TheTutorHub.org: At TheTutorHub.org, we believe that personalized learning should be intuitive, fast, and secure.
+That is why we have an advanced, on-device local AI model directly into our web platform using WebGPU technology.
+By running the AI natively in the browser via WebGPU, we eliminate server latency, ensuring instant, real-time responses to help students work through difficult math equations, brainstorm essay outlines, or check homework concepts.

 1. Install packages
 Run this command to install the required dependencies.